Restaurants, Cafés & Takeaway

 What started out as a small family business has now evolved into one of Scandinavia’s biggest Vietnamese restaurants, four street kitchens, a catering business, bánh mì stand, and popular cookbooks.
 This highly popular eatery in Copenhagen’s Vesterbro district is all about authentic and trendy Vietnamese dishes.

 This secret little gem is definitely worth a visit.
 Il Buco serves honest Italian food based on sustainable, local and organic produce.
-The atmosphere is charming and perfect for a dark autumn evening in Copenhagen.
-Beware of no fixed opening hours, but make sure to drop by as the restaurant is open for service whenever “the lights are on.”
+Alimentari serves coffee and croissants in the morning and an informal Italian dinner in the evening.
+The atmosphere is charming & welcoming and perfect for a chilly spring evening in Copenhagen.
+Il Buco is open on Tuesdays and Alimentari is open daily.

 Restaurant Brødrene Price / Rosenborggade 15-17, 1130 Copenhagen K